 Look for choices that contain the essential amino acid tryptophan which helps relax muscles.
 Your body changes tryptophan into serotonin.
 Serotonin helps control sleep.
 When serotonin levels are low, people can experience insomnia and anxiety.6

 Options: shrimp, bananas, nuts, pumpkin seeds, chicken, eggs, oats, beans, grass-fed beef, turkey.

 Melatonin is a hormone responsible for the synchronization of the body’s circadian rhythm.
 That’s your 24- hour internal clock that regulates the sleep and wake cycles.
 Melatonin is secreted when it gets dark, signaling the brain to go into sleep mode.
 Melatonin also helps regulate hormones.

-Foods rich in melatonin are: pineapples, bananas, oranges, tomatoes, flaxseed, orange bell peppers,and cherries.
+Foods rich in melatonin are pineapples, bananas, oranges, tomatoes, flaxseed, orange bell peppers, and cherries.
 As a bonus, tart cherries help reduce inflammation in the body due to their phytonutrient content.
 The effects have been compared to being as good as aspirin.
-Plus, they contain antioxidants which help to eliminate byproducts of oxidative stress and slow down aging.7
+Plus, they contain antioxidants that help to eliminate byproducts of oxidative stress and slow down aging.7

 CREATE A NIGHT-TIME SLEEP ROUTINE

 - Write a list of things to be done the next day so you can forget about them and relax.

 - Take 30-60 minutes at the end of the day to unwind and turn down the noise in your brain.
 Read, write in a journal, take a bath, meditate.